-I am the inaugural Mykola Zerov Fellow in Ukrainian Studies, generously funded by the Ukrainian Studies Support Fund of the Association of Ukrainians in Victoria, and the Senior Research Fellow at the University of Melbourne.
-I am also a researcher with the Ukrainian Global History Initiative, where my work focuses on the social history of the 1932–1933 famine, the Holodomor.
-I am a historian of Ukraine and the Soviet Union specialiazing in environmental history, material culture, and history of famine.
+Iryna Skubii is the inaugural Mykola Zerov Fellow in Ukrainian Studies and the Senior Research Fellow at the University of Melbourne.
+Dr Skubii is also a researcher with the Ukrainian History Global Initiative, where her work focuses on the social history of the 1932–1933 famine, the Holodomor.

 Latest News